SamanthaPetri/Alzheimers-Oasis3-Thesis/Data Processing/README.md

 | Reference | FastSurfer conformed | `MNI152_T1_2mm_brain` |

 The main pipeline stays in native 1 mm space because the FastSurfer segmentation is defined there.
-Moving the labels to MNI would require nearest-neighbour resampling to 2 mm, discarding roughly seven eighths of each label's voxels — with the hippocampus, already the most fragile structure in the parcellation, worst affected.

 The comparison branch must use 2 mm MNI because Vo's frozen patch encoders were trained on volumes of exactly that shape.
-Those encoders end in `AdaptiveAvgPool3d`, so they accept any input size without erroring: a mismatched volume produces plausible-looking but meaningless output.
-The geometry check in the patch extraction is deliberately strict for that reason.

-Note that Vo et al. report final registered images of 90 × 116 × 90, which
-does not match the template their own registration script targets.
-`MNI152_T1_2mm_brain.nii.gz` is 91 × 109 × 91, and that is what this
-reproduction uses.

 ### Steps